Jamie Raskin: Investigation into the January 6 attack on the Capitol

-On July 1, 2021, Raskin was one of seven Democrats appointed to the United States House Select Committee on the January 6 Attack by Speaker Nancy Pelosi.
+On July 1, 2021, Raskin was one of seven Democrats appointed to the House Select Committee investigating the January 6 Capitol attack by Speaker Nancy Pelosi.
 Following the announcement, Raskin said, "As Chair of the Oversight Committee's Civil Rights and Civil Liberties Subcommittee, I've helped lead the Oversight Committee's painstaking investigation into violent white supremacy over the last two years.
 The Department of Homeland Security (DHS) has declared domestic violent extremism the number one security threat in the country.
 We saw that threat explode right in front of our eyes at the Capitol on January 6."

 On July 12, 2022, Raskin co-led the Select Committee's seventh public hearing with Representative Stephanie Murphy.
 The hearing focused on the role the far-right extremist groups Proud Boys and Oath Keepers played in organizing the attack.
 It also discussed the importance of Trump's December 19 tweet "Big protest in D.C. on January 6th.
 Be there, will be wild!" and how it spread to his supporters.
 To show the impact, the committee played recordings of its interview with an anonymous Twitter employee who worked from 2020 to 2021 and was on the team responsible for the platform's content moderation policies.
 During the interview, they said that the tweet served as a "call to action, and in some cases as a call to arms" to his supporters.

-In Raskin's closing statement of the July 12 hearing, he opened by emphasizing the importance of the December 19 tweet: "When Donald Trump sent out his tweet, he became the first president ever to call for a crowd to descend on the capital city to block the constitutional transfer of power."
+According to his closing statement of the July 12 hearing, Raskin opened by emphasizing the importance of the December 19 tweet: "When Donald Trump sent out his tweet, he became the first president ever to call for a crowd to descend on the capital city to block the constitutional transfer of power."
 He later summarized the second focus of the hearing: "On January 6, Trump knew the crowd was angry.
 He knew the crowd was armed.
 He sent them to the Capitol anyway."
 Raskin concluded his statement, "We need to defend both our democracy and our freedom with everything we have and declare that this American carnage ends here and now.
 In a world of resurgent authoritarianism and racism and antisemitism, let’s all hang tough for American democracy."

+Raskin was nominated for the 2025 Nobel Peace Prize for his "defense of freedom and democracy," along with the other members of the January 6th Committee.